shuttle-npm/shuttle-access/README.md

 ```
 {
-    data: {
 	registered: (boolean), // true when session registered; else false
 	username: (string), // returns the username associated with the session
 	token: (string), // a session token that is specific to the server
 	permissions: ['access://permission-on', 'another', ...]
-    }
 }
 ```